• Blog

 Invisalign is frequently misunderstood as a type of retainer.
 The truth is that Invisalign works in the same way that traditional braces do.
 It's a sturdy piece that applies enough pressure to cause the misaligned teeth to gradually shift into a more desirable position.

-You'll notice that each new aligner has a distinct feel.
-Because these orthodontic appliances are designed to keep repositioning the target teeth, this is the case.
+Throughout your treatment, you'll notice that each new aligner has a distinct feel.
+Because these orthodontic appliances are designed to keep repositioning the target teeth to a more desirable position, each new aligner will focus on moving different teeth.

 However, you'll need to wear your Invisalign aligners for at least 20 hours per day during treatment to move your teeth as needed.
-While each case is different, Invisalign usually takes less than two years to complete.
-As a result, the treatment is less time-consuming than traditional braces.
+While each case is different, Invisalign usually takes less than two years to complete and is less time-consuming than traditional braces.

 Frequently Asked Questions

-Is it better to get Invisalign or veneers?
+Is it better to get Invisalign, veneers, or instasmile?

-Your budget, as well as your expectations, can influence your decision on which treatment to pursue.
-Consider which treatment you're eligible for first, as you might not be a good fit for one of them.
+Your budget, the look you want to achieve, and how quickly you want to make the change can influence your decision on which treatment to pursue.
+Consider which treatment you're eligible for first too, as you might not be a good fit for one of them.

 Read also;